FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 The answer is simple: Whenever you are in a **SwiftUI view** and you want your view to **automatically update** based on the purchase state, you should use `@EnvironmentObject`.
 This will ensure that the SwiftUI rendering picks up changes to the purchase state and refreshes your UI accordingly.

 Everywhere else, you can use `FreemiumKit.shared`.
 For example in your model layer, your user-intitiated functions, or even in one-off modifiers in your views like in `onAppear`.

+> Before accessing `FreemiumKit` with either method in an Apple Watch extension, please read <doc:FAQ-AppleWatch> first.

 ## SwiftUI Previews